 Deduction for interest paid on Home Loan for NRIs

-- Rs.1,50,000 p.a. – Under section 80C, NRIs can save up to Rs.1,50,000 as deduction, annually on the principal component of the Home Loan.
+- Rs.1.5 Lakh p.a.: Under Section 80C, NRIs can save up to Rs.1.5 Lakh as a deduction, annually on the principal component of the Home Loan.

-- Rs.2,00,000 p.a. – Under section 24, NRIs can claim a deduction of Rs.2,00,000 p.a. under the head of ‘Income from house property’.
+- Rs.2 Lakh p.a.: Under Section 24(b), NRIs can claim a deduction of up to Rs.2 Lakh under ‘Income from house property’.

-- Rs.50,000 p.a. – Under section 80EE, NRIs can claim a deduction of Rs.50,000 p.a. on the interest component (Provided the loan amount is under a certain bracket)
+- Rs.50,000 p.a.: Under Section 80EE, NRIs can claim a deduction of up to Rs.50,000 on the interest component (provided the loan amount is under a certain bracket)

-- Stamp duty - As per Section 80C, NRIs can also avail deductions for registration charges and stamp duty paid for acquiring their property.
+- Stamp duty: As per Section 80C, NRIs can also avail deductions for registration charges and stamp duty paid for acquiring their property.

-- Pre-construction phase - Section 24 also allows deduction of interest component on NRI Home Loans, even though the property is in pre-construction phase.
+- Pre-construction phase: Section 24(b) also allows deductions of interest component on NRI Home Loans, even though the property is in the pre-construction phase.

 Conditions for claiming deductions for NRI Home Loan

-For a rented-out home, the entire interest payable can be claimed as exemption.
+For a rented-out home, the entire interest payable can be claimed as an exemption.
 In case an NRI returns permanently to India, they can continue enjoying the tax benefits.

 Claiming deductions during the pre-construction/pre-repair stage

-Income earned from a house property is eligible for some deductions from the total taxable income that include the standard deduction, the deduction for municipal taxes paid, deduction on the interest component of Home Loan and ‘Pre-construction interest’.
+Income earned from house property is eligible for some deductions from the total taxable income that include the standard deduction, the deduction for municipal taxes paid, deduction on the interest component of Home Loan, and ‘Pre-construction interest’.
 Such deductions allow a taxpayer to reduce the tax outflow from their taxable income.

-Pre-construction Interest – It is the interest amount an assessee pays while the residential house is under construction.
+Pre-construction Interest: It is the interest amount an assessee pays while the residential house is under construction.
 Deduction on this amount cannot be availed during the construction stage and can only be claimed once the construction is complete.

 Conditions for claiming deductions during the pre-construction/pre-repair stage

-The section 24 of income tax act allows one to claim the pre-construction interest from the date of borrowing of loan till the 31st of March, before the end of the financial year in which the construction gets completed.
+Section 24(b) of the Income Tax Act, 1961, allows one to claim the pre-construction interest from the date of borrowing of a loan till 31 March, before the end of the financial year in which the construction gets completed.
 Only interest components can be claimed.
-You can claim the pre-construction interest in 5 equal installments of the 5 years.
+You can claim the pre-construction interest in five equal instalments of the five years.